ppy/osu-wiki/wiki/Help_centre/Tablet_conversion/en.md

 # Converting Tablet Areas

 osu!(lazer) has built-in OpenTabletDriver tablet drivers.
 With the built-in drivers, this allows for users to not use the proprietary drivers if desired.
-There are a few different ways of converting the current area of the tablet to a familiar feeling depending on the tablet being used.
+There are a few different ways of converting the current area of the tablet to a familiar configuration depending on the tablet being used.

 ### Terminology for The Conversions